- Asset Management

-Wind turbines are at increased risk of lightning strikes, and early damage detection is a crucial cost-saving measure.
-Apex has addressed the issue with a new propriety system.
+Wind turbines are at increased risk of lightning strikes, and early damage detection is a crucial way to cut costs from lightning damage.
+Apex has addressed the issue with a new, propriety system.

 Managing lightning damage on wind farms has historically been both time consuming and costly.
 Site operators are often faced with the decision to perform a site-wide inspection after each storm or risk waiting until the end of lightning season to do a thorough inspection for lightning damage.

 If an inspection is performed after every storm, site availability will suffer—personnel cannot address faulty turbines in a timely fashion, and costs increase if outside technicians are brought in.
 If inspections are postponed until the end of lightning season, damage to blades may have propagated by that time, and repair costs will rise significantly in turn.

 - Lightning often causes the joints between the blade shells to become separated.
 If a minor separation in the joint is caught quickly, then the repair can be done from a platform or ropes at a cost of $5,000 to $20,000.
 If the damage is not caught and the turbine goes on to operate, the joint will continue to separate, exponentially increasing the cost to repair it.
 There have been instances where the turbine shells separate completely; this is often referred to as a “banana-peel failure” and requires multiple cranes and extended turbine downtime.
 Costs in these cases can exceed $500,000.

 - Many wind farms comprise hundreds of turbines, making a site-wide inspection to catch damages very costly to perform.
 This situation is intensified when the lightning season can potentially bring 20 to 30 days of lightning storms and even more lightning activity during the winter months.